andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/swift-uicolor-extension-create-using-rgb-values-not.md

   - UIColor

 ---
 I'll say it up front – I'm not a great designer.
 What tends to happen with me and projects is that I end up saving all-things color until the _end_ of a project.
-You know&#8230; the old procrastinator's motto: &#8220;If you don't get it done today and tomorrow doesn't come, then you ain't gotta do it!&#8221;
+You know&#8230; the old procrastinator's motto: "If you don't get it done today and tomorrow doesn't come, then you ain't gotta do it!&#8221;

-So the other day came and I had to &#8220;do color&#8221;&#8230;
+So the other day came and I had to "do color&#8221;&#8230;

 Thankfully, a buddy of mine has good skills in the area, and gave me a color palette to use.
 Score!